Welasco/NodeAlarmHubitat/README.md

 __DSCAlarmDeviceType.groovy__:

 That's our DSC Alarm Device type.
-This is the Virtual Alarm device that will be present in your SmartThing Mobile App and also where you will be able to send commands to your alarm like Arm, Disarm.
+This is the Virtual Alarm device that will be present in your Hubitat HUB and also where you will be able to send commands to your alarm like Arm, Disarm.
 Using your shard (SmartThing IDE Web Site) we will install your DSCAlarm Device type.
 Here is the steps:
  - Click on My Device Handlers.
  - Click Create New Device Handler.